Le0xFF/sys-clk/README.md

 # sys-clk

+⚠️ **THIS IS A MODIFIED VERSION OF THE ORIGINAL SYS-CLK THAT REMOVES ANY CLOCK LIMIT.
+PLEASE DON'T USE THIS VERSION OR YOUR SWITCH WILL BLOW UP.** ⚠️

 Switch sysmodule allowing you to set cpu/gpu/mem clocks according to the running application and docked state.

 ## Installation